IkarosKurtz/WorldNavigator/docs_page/source/worldnavigator/worldnavigator.errors.rst

 Errors
 =============================

-All errors that can be raised by WorldNavigator.
+All possible exceptions that can be raised within the system.

+.. automodule:: worldnavigator.errors.character_already_present
+   :members:
+   :show-inheritance:
+   :undoc-members:

 .. automodule:: worldnavigator.errors.character_not_found
    :members: